 Introduction

-The wild carrot (Daucus carota), also known as carrot or yellow turnip, is an ancient medicinal plant that has been used since ancient times.
+The wild carrot (Daucus carota), also known as the carrot or yellow turnip, is an ancient medicinal plant that has been used since antiquity.
 Its medicinal properties have been valued and used for thousands of years.
-It is not only popular in the kitchen, but is also of great importance as a natural remedy.
-This article describes the discovery, use, dosage and healing properties in detail.
+It is not only popular in the kitchen, but also of great importance as a natural remedy.
+This article describes in detail the discovery, use, dosage and healing properties of wild carrots.

 Discovery of wild carrot

-The wild carrot was already recognized and used as a medicinal plant in ancient Greece and Rome.
+Wild carrot was already recognized and used as a medicinal plant in ancient Greece and Rome.
 The ancient Greeks and Romans used it primarily as a diuretic and to treat digestive disorders.
-Dioscorides, a Greek physician and pharmacologist from the 1st century, documented the healing properties of the carrot in his work “De Materia Medica”.
-Since then, the plant has had a firm place in traditional European medicine.
+Dioscorides, a Greek physician and pharmacologist from the 1st century, documented the healing properties of wild carrot in his work “De Materia Medica”.
+Since then, the plant has been an integral part of traditional European medicine.

 Dosage forms and dosage

-Wild carrot can be taken in various forms:
+Wild carrot can be taken in different forms:

-- Fresh: The root of the carrot can be eaten raw or cooked.
+- Fresh: the root of the wild carrot can be eaten raw or cooked.

-- Dried: The root can be dried and processed into powder.
+- Dried: the root can be dried and processed into a powder.

-- Tea: The dried leaves and seeds of the carrot can be brewed as tea.
+- Tea: Dried leaves and seeds of wild carrot can be brewed as a tea.

-- Oil: An essential oil is extracted from the seeds, which can be applied externally or taken internally in small doses.
+- Oil: The seeds can be used to produce an essential oil that can be applied externally or taken internally in small doses.

 The recommended dosage varies depending on the application:

-- Dried powder: 1-2 teaspoons daily dissolved in water or juice.
+- Dried powder: 1-2 teaspoons per day dissolved in water or juice.

 - Tea: 1-2 teaspoons of dried leaves or seeds per cup of hot water, 1-2 times daily.